marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 - A title that has a headline score of 70 or higher
 - Properly licensed images with their longest side at 2,000 pixels or more
-- Remember to include your Gravatar email address.
+- Remember to send your Gravatar email address.

 The first 2 list items above use parallel syntax.
 The third item does not.